 What can I expect to work on as a summer associate?

 We aim to replicate a junior associate’s workload, and we challenge each summer associate to accept a wide range of assignments.
-Typical responsibilities include: research and writing; attending trials, hearings and depositions; participating in client meetings and strategy sessions; conducting due diligence; and, in so me cases, directly handling client matters.
+Typical responsibilities include: research and writing; attending trials, hearings and depositions; participating in client meetings and strategy sessions; conducting due diligence; and, in some cases, directly handling client matters.
 Each summer associate will also manage at least one significant pro bono client matter.

 Do you offer a mentoring program?

 Absolutely!
 Each summer associate benefits from the mentorship of an experienced Brown Rudnick partner.
 Mentors provide one-on-one feedback and advice, and help regulate work flow.
 In addition, each summer associate is paired with a junior Brown Rudnick associate who serves as a “buddy” – someone to help you obtain the “inside scoop” on life as an associate.

 What social activities are part of the summer program experience?

 We sponsor a wide range of social activities including cocktail receptions, attorney and department lunches, spectator sports such as baseball games, partner hosted dinners and cook -outs, cultural activities, cooking classes, sport activities such as boating and bowling, and much more.
 We encourage you to work hard and play hard as a team.

 How will I know if my performance is meeting expectations?

 In addition to feedback provided by your mentor and buddy, Summer Committee members make sure that all summer associates are provided meaningful feedback on a regular basis.
 A formal mid-summer evaluation provides structured commentary on each individual’s performance.
 We aim to share tangible and actionable feedback throughout the summer.